All Episodes

 They didn't come into the internet business in order to be content providers.

-We, you and I and Julie and Sean Hannity, we're the editors in chief of our own content that's simply on their publishing or dissemination platform.
+We, you and I and Julie and Sean Hannity, we're the editors-in-chief of our own content that's simply on their publishing or dissemination platform.

 It's really the 21st and 20th century version of the printing press.

-Uh they simply disseminate this and they use our data, of course, which has value to them, and in return, uh we get the opportunity to have our content distributed.
+They simply disseminate this and they use our data, of course, which has value to them.

-They're private businesses, so the First Amendment technically does not apply uh to protect our right of free speech.
+They're private businesses, so the First Amendment technically does not apply to protect our right of free speech.

-Uh if these get passed, then suddenly these monopolies will have some responsibility in courts of law for you and me, advocacy organizations, businesses will be able to sue them for the first time since 1996 and actually prevail.
+If these get passed, then suddenly these monopolies will have some responsibility in courts of law for you and me, advocacy organizations, businesses will be able to sue them for the first time since 1996 and actually prevail.

 All right, quick break.